 \section{Arithmetic matroids}

-\emph{Arithmetic matroids} \cite{Md1, BM} are one of several recently introduced kinds of decorated matroids.
+\emph{Arithmetic matroids} \cite{Md1, BM} are one of several recently introduced kinds of decorated matroid.
 Matroids encode information about the topology of hyperplane arrangements: notably the graded dimension of the cohomology of a complex hyperplane arrangement complement is an evaluation of the Tutte polynomial.
 Arithmetic matroids were introduced in pursuit of a generalization of this theory to arrangements of codimension~1 subtori in a torus, with an \emph{arithmetic Tutte polynomial} answering to the Tutte polynomial.
 Thus where matroids only record linear dependence among vectors (hyperplane normals), arithmetic matroids furthermore record \emph{multiplicities} encoding the arithmetic relations of elements in a $\mathbb{Z}$-module (torus characters).
 Beyond toric arrangements, the arithmetic Tutte polynomial finds application to vector partition functions, lattice points in zonotopes, graphs and CW-complexes.

-As special cases of our universal convolution formula, we will recover a recent convolution formula of Backman and Lenz \cite{backmanlenz} for arithmetic matroids, from which the Kook--Reiner--Stanton formula for matroids is obtained by a forgetful morphism of minors systems.
-Furthermore, from a slight modification of the minors system we obtain a more general formula, which expresses the arithmetic Tutte polynomial of the \emph{product} of two arithmetic matroids (as defined in \cite{delucchimoci}) as the convolution of the arithmetic Tutte polynomials of its factors (see Theorem~\ref{thm:arith conv}).
+As special cases of our universal convolution formula, we will recover a recent convolution formula of Backman and Lenz \cite{backmanlenz} for arithmetic matroids, from which the Kook--Reiner--Stanton--Etienne--Las Vergnas formula for matroids is obtained by a forgetful morphism of minors systems.
+Furthermore, from a slight modification of this bialgebra we obtain a more general formula, which expresses the arithmetic Tutte polynomial of the \emph{product} of two arithmetic matroids (as defined in \cite{delucchimoci}) as the convolution of the arithmetic Tutte polynomials of its factors (see Theorem~\ref{thm:arith conv}).